discordeno/discordeno/site/docs/frequently-asked-questions.md

 ## How Stable Is Discordeno?

-One of the biggest issues with almost every library (that I have used) is stability.
+One of the biggest issues with a lot of libraries is stability.
 None of the libraries gave much love and attention to TypeScript developers the way it deserves.
 Sometimes TypeScript projects would break because breaking changes to typings did not make a MAJOR bump so TypeScript bots in production would break.
 Sometimes I was personally maintaining the typings because no one else was for that lib.
 Some libs were pre 1.0 and didn't even have a